tanpv/mwswp/book/download-html.md

 driver = webdriver.Chrome(executable_path=driver_path)
 ```

 Now with `driver` object, we could download HTML content with `get` function.
 Support we want to download HTML from https://www.nba.com/.
-You could see that a Chome browser instance is created then NBA home page is loaded.
+You could see that a Chrome browser instance is created then NBA home page is loaded.

 ```python
 driver.get('https://www.nba.com/')
 ```

-Now to access HTML content, we just need to use propery `page_source`
+Now to access HTML content, we just need to use property `page_source`

 ```python
 print(driver.page_source)